-CEDOC - CHRONIC DISEASES RESEARCH CENTER - IS AN ESTABLISHED INSTITUTE WHICH AIMS AT EXCELLENCE IN MEDICAL RESEARCH ON CHRONIC DISEASES.
+CEDOC - CHRONIC DISEASES RESEARCH CENTRE - IS AN ESTABLISHED CENTRE WHICH AIMS AT EXCELLENCE IN MEDICAL RESEARCH ON CHRONIC DISEASES.

 The general objectives of CEDOC are to form an internationally-recognized Center of excellence in Biomedical, Translational and Clinical Research on chronic diseases; to stimulate collaborative research between groups within the CEDOC; to strengthen research quality and innovation and to promote multidisciplinary projects within and beyond the Center; to provide an exciting research environment for the training of Postdoctoral Fellows, PhD and Master funding at national and international levels; and to simulate the organization of outreach activities at local and national levels.